 With the correct forward planning, it is possible to pre-empt – and help to avoid – such legal challenges.

 For example, if the testator wrote their Will despite having a condition such as dementia, any disgruntled beneficiaries may later say that he/she was not of sound mind.
 They may argue that the Will should therefore be deemed invalid.
 To avoid this, the testator can ask a medical professional to verify their mental capacity at the time of writing their Will.
-Although this cannot bar legal challenges being made, it will help to refute any future allegations.
+Although this cannot bar legal challenges from being made, it will help to refute any future allegations.

 Similarly, there may be claims that a testator was put under pressure to write their Will and to name certain beneficiaries (or indeed, to cut certain beneficiaries out).
 To limit these suggestions, a testator should use a solicitor independent of their beneficiaries.
 He/she can also leave a letter of wishes, explaining the reasoning behind their decisions.